Can a passenger jet fly with only one engine?

 Each of these actions MUST be verified by both crew members.
 For example, the pilot completing the checklist will touch the respective control switch, such as the Fuel Control Switch, and the other pilot will confirm they are about to action the correct switch prior to moving it.
 It is required to be completed at a reasonable pace (not rushing through) to ensure the wrong engine is not shutdown.

 The engines are designed to contain any fire within it’s housing to stop it spreading to any other part of the aircraft.
-However, if an engine fire continues after this procedure has been followed, the flight crew may need to consider an immediate landing and in very severe cases, this may mean a forced landing away from any airport.
+However, if an engine fire continues after this procedure has been followed, the flight crew may need to consider an immediate landing.
+In very severe cases, this may mean a forced landing away from any airport (i.e. in a field or suitable area).
 However, rest assured, the potential of such an occurrence is unbelievably remote.

-Reasons why an engine might fail or be shut down by the pilots:
+Reasons why an aircraft engine might fail or be shut down by the pilots:

 - Severe Damage (for example a turbine/fan blade separation or bird strike)